China Threatens Retaliation As Trump Announces New Round Of Tariffs | Leadership Newspaper

 But the Chinese Foreign Ministry’s spokeswoman called it a serious breach of the G20 agreement to restart talks and warned that further tariffs would have a negative impact on the global economy.

-Chinese Foreign Minister Wang Yi, speaking to reporters on the sidelines of an ASEAN summit in Bangkok on Friday, said the fresh tariffs were “definitely not a constructive measure to solve economic and trade friction.”
+Chinese Foreign Minister, Wang Yi, speaking to newsmen on the sidelines of an ASEAN summit in Bangkok on Friday, said the fresh tariffs were definitely not a constructive measure to solve economic and trade friction.

 In announcing the new tariffs, Trump said China had retreated from its pledge to increase purchases of U.S. agricultural products and reneged on a promise to stop the sale of Fentanyl, a synthetic opioid, to the U.S.

-The comments were an admission that key concessions touted by Trump had failed to materialize, and the announcement further indicated the trade war was not abating.
+The comments were an admission that key concessions touted by Trump had failed to materialise and the announcement further indicated the trade war was not abating.

-“Until such time as there is a deal, we’ll be taxing them,” the president said, adding that he was not concerned by a decline on U.S. markets after his latest tariff announcement.
+“Until such time as there is a deal, we’ll be taxing them, the president said, adding that he was not concerned by a decline in U.S. markets after his latest tariff announcement.

 At a rally in Ohio on Thursday evening, Trump also said he believed China wanted to draw out the talks, hoping he would not win re-election in 2020.

-“They are praying.
-They would like to see a new president in a year-and-a-half so they can continue to rip off the U.S. like they have been doing for the last 25 years,” he told a cheering crowd.
+“They are praying, they would like to see a new president in a year and a half so they can continue to rip off the United States like they have been doing for the last 25 years,’’ he told a cheering crowd.

 Farmers, a key group in Trump’s base of supporters, have been taking hits in the trade war.

-The president unleashed a 16-billion-dollar aid plan for the agricultural sector earlier this year, coming on top of a 12-billion-dollar plan the previous year.
+The president unleashed a $16 billion aid plan for the agricultural sector earlier this year, coming on top of a $12 billion plan in the previous year.

 China is also believed to be taking steps to bolster its own economy, which has shown signs of slowing.